slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Create corpus of documents

 Now that we have our desired dataset, we will create a corpus of documents.
+We'll start by taking the first 5 rows of the dataset, which will each represent a PubMed article.
+The selection will contain a mix of diabetic and non-diabetic patients.
+From each document, a random number of words will be selected.
+The result is:

+Next, we will need to define the class labels.
+As this is a classification task,

 ## Convert text to integers